fetlab/website/content/pages/dan/prospective_students.md

 also give me some context about why you're interested in switching.

 If you're thinking about applying to the PhD program at RIT, great!
-Check out [my main page](index.html) which I will keep updated with information about whether I'm currently recruiting PhD students.
-If I am, please go ahead and contact me.
-In this case, it's incredibly important to include as much context as you can, as outlined above: why you want to work with me, what kind of work you'd like to do, your previous experience and portfolio, and so on.
+Please go ahead and contact me; it's incredibly important to include as much context as you can, as outlined above: why you want to work with me, what kind of work you'd like to do, your previous experience and portfolio, and so on.
+Also I'd like to know why you want to get a PhD, what you hope to get out of the process itself, and any other information specific to the process.

 Do note that I can't admit PhD students directly; however, you can find more information and apply online at